-At-home skin devices are the category where “is it worth it?” is really two questions stacked together: does the home version do enough, and does the price beat paying a professional.
-We only answer the second - this is a cost comparison, not medical advice - but the first shapes it, so here is how the money lands for LED masks, microneedling and dermaplaning, with the evidence pointing to our sources.
+At-home skin devices are the category where “is it worth it?” is two questions stacked together: does the home version do enough, and does the price beat paying a professional.
+We answer only the second (this is a cost comparison, not medical advice), but the first shapes it, so here is how the money lands for LED masks, microneedling and dermaplaning, with the evidence pointing to our sources.

 LED masks: strong evidence, slow payoff